-- Integrating those elements of biology, chemistry, engineering, and physics needed to uncover the fundamental principles that explain how cells integrate a myriad of internal and external signals to survive and reproduce in variable environments, understand how these principles explain evolutionary plasticity, and exploit them to manipulate cells for research and medicine; - 2) Bringing together biology and medicine to develop the new field of regenerative biology and tackle the problem of infectious diseases; - 3) Establishing a strong capability in multidisciplinary and computational analysis that can be used to promote interactions between biology, engineering, and other sciences and will address our current weakness in research computing.
+- 1) Integrating those elements of biology, chemistry, engineering, and physics needed to uncover the fundamental principles that explain how cells integrate a myriad of internal and external signals to survive and reproduce in variable environments, understand how these principles explain evolutionary plasticity, and exploit them to manipulate cells for research and medicine; - 2) Bringing together biology and medicine to develop the new field of regenerative biology and tackle the problem of infectious diseases; - 3) Establishing a strong capability in multidisciplinary and computational analysis that can be used to promote interactions between biology, engineering, and other sciences and will address our current weakness in research computing.

 We recommend a critical mass of collaborative science be located in Allston to fulfill the vision.
-These should include the following groups and efforts, for the reasons noted:
+As examples, these could include the following groups and efforts, for the reasons noted:

 - The Harvard School of Public Health, whose mission is to educate leading scientists and practitioners in public health and foster innovation and new discoveries that will lead to improved health in both developed and developing nations. - Regenerative Biology and Medicine, whose mission is to understand the basic biology of mammalian cells and their role in the development, maintenance, and regeneration of tissues and organs, and to apply this knowledge in treating human diseases, such as diabetes and Parkinson's disease, that arise from damage to a particular class of cells. - The Harvard Institute for Biologically Inspired Engineering (HIBIE) is dedicated to the interface between biology and engineering and will create nanoscale methods to measure and alter the function of cells, understand, mimic, and improve on the properties of biological materials, and study the circuits that control biological behaviors and use this knowledge to inspire the creation of new control strategies that can be used by human engineers - Part of the Microbial Sciences Initiative.
-This group brings together faculty from departments with FAS, HMS, and HEAS who strive for a comprehensive understanding of microbes, which constitute the vast majority of species and cells on the planet.
-This initiative brings together molecular biologists, geochemists, oceanographers, evolutionary biologists, and environmental engineers who work together to understand the role of bacteria and fungi in controlling the earth's history, present, and future. - Systems biology will integrate groups dedicated to combining approaches from biology, physics, and computer science to understand the design principles that explain how the interactions of biological components give rise to complex behavior in cells and organisms, and use this information as a springboard for synthetic biology, the creation of novel biological devices within cells.

-- Chemical and Physical Biology whose mission is to apply advances in chemistry and physics to develop new methods to perturb, visualize, and quantify biological processes and to use these methods to probe the formation and function of assemblies of biological molecules and to learn how cells monitor and respond to internal and external signals - Innovative Computing will develop and deploy new methods (in distributed computing, in scientific databases, in computational approaches, and in visualization) that are required to collect, analyze, and present the enormous quantities of data that Harvard scientists and engineers will generate in disciplines that range from genomics to astronomy. - Significant portions of Quantitative Analysis, a new grouping that aims to bring together mathematicians and statisticians who use a shared outlook and analytic and computational framework to address problems across a wide range of disciplines. - An initiative in Global Infectious Disease that would bring together microbiologists, population geneticists, epidemiologists, chemists, and experts in health policy to mount a coordinated assault on infectious and parasitic diseases.
+This group brings together faculty from departments with FAS, HMS, and HSEAS who strive for a comprehensive understanding of microbes, which constitute the vast majority of species and cells on the planet.
+This initiative brings together molecular biologists, geochemists, oceanographers, evolutionary biologists, and environmental engineers who work together to understand the role of bacteria and single-celled eukaryotes in controlling the earth's history, present, and future. - Systems biology will integrate groups dedicated to combining approaches from biology, physics, and computer science to understand the design principles that explain how the interactions of biological components give rise to complex behavior in cells and organisms, and use this information as a springboard for synthetic biology, the creation of novel biological devices within cells. - Innovative Computing will develop and deploy new methods (in distributed computing, in scientific databases, in computational approaches, and in visualization) that are required to collect, analyze, and present the enormous quantities of data that Harvard scientists and engineers will generate in disciplines that range from genomics to astronomy. - Significant portions of Quantitative Analysis, a new grouping that aims to bring together mathematicians and statisticians who use a shared outlook and analytic and computational framework to address problems across a wide range of disciplines. - An initiative in Global Infectious Disease that would bring together microbiologists, population geneticists, epidemiologists, chemists, and experts in health policy to mount a coordinated assault on infectious and parasitic diseases.
 This group would have a particular emphasis on diseases that primarily afflict the population of underdeveloped countries.